 In compliance with the Collie Club of America’s Code of Ethics, all of our pet puppies are sold under the AKC Limited Registration program.
 This gives them eligibility for all AKC Events, Programs & Competition, with the exception of Conformation.
 Any offspring are ineligible for AKC registration.

 In accordance with the Collie Club of America’s Code of Ethics, all of our pet puppies are sold on a spay/neuter contract.
-Females must be spayed by 8 months of age, and males must be neutered by 12 months of age.
+Puppies must be spayed/neutered and are not eligible to be used for breeding purposes.

 “Collie Breeder Near Me?” – Pet Transportation Options: